 - Small jars or bags of smoothie prep.
 Just add ice, blend and enjoy

 - Blend up and store in 1 cup portions.
 Put in a cup in the fridge when you wake up and by 10 am you should be able to shake it into a drinkable icey.

-- Egg Frittata Muffins (Make them ahead they last all week)
+- Egg Frittata or Carrot Muffins (Make them ahead they last all week)

 - Rolled ham and cheese sandwiches sliced in pinwheels (or turkey, or hummus, or rice and beans)

 - Rolled and foil wrapped egg, bean and cheese burritos.
 Heat in the toaster oven.

 - Mac and cheese – spoon into muffin tins and add more shredded cheese.
 Bake so they stick together.
 Reheat in the microwave or toaster oven.
 See our tip for Reviving Mac N Cheese

 - Roasted Garbanzo Beans – empty a can, pat dry, season with oil and salt and your fave spice blend, roast at 425 until dried and crispy – about 40 minutes.

 - No Bake Peanut Butter Balls or some kind of vegan rolled fudge (google it)